The ultimate cleaning guide for Sage espresso machines

 - Make sure the steam valve is closed and use the pin tool to clear the holes in the steam arm.

-- Soak the steamer arm in warm water for 20 minutes and then try again.
+- Soak the steam arm in hot water for 20 minutes and then try again.

 - Unscrew the tip of the steam arm, clean and rinse thoroughly.